-The RF COMMANDER transformer is a 9 volt AC, 15VA plug in style.
+The transformer is a 9 volt AC, 15VA plug in style.
 The Control Panel converts the 9 volts AC to a DC voltage for operation and supplies a charging voltage to the back-up battery if that option is being used.

-- Locate the transformer where an intruder cannot detect its presence. - Use 2 conductor, 22 gauge or greater stranded wire from the Control Panel to the transformer. - WARNING!
-Do not connect to a receptacle controlled by a switch.
+- Locate the transformer where an intruder cannot detect its presence. - Use 2 conductor, 22 gauge or greater stranded wire from the Control Panel to the transformer. - · Use only an AC outlet that is not controlled by a switch.